cdmintz/MECA-482-Inertial-Wheel-Pendulum/README.md

 -----------------------------------------------------------------------------------------
 ## 5. Presentation

-Our presentation can be downloaded [here](https://cdmintz.github.io/MECA-482-Inertial-Wheel-Pendulum/)
+Our presentation can be viewed <a href="https://cdmintz.github.io/MECA-482-Inertial-Wheel-Pendulum/#ref">here</a>.

 -----------------------------------------------------------------------------------------
 ## 6. Refrences